ReachableCEO/LLMPrompts/ChatGPT/General-Instructions/ShellScript.md

 11. Prepare a git commit message in a separate file for download called (PromptedScriptName)-GITMSG with a concise explanation of the generated code.
 12. Output the script code to a file for downloading called (PromptedScriptName).
 13. Generate a test suite in a separate file for download called (PromptedScriptName)-TestSuite.
 14. Provide me with a git commit command line that references the generated file names and uses the GITMSG file as the commit message.
+The path to the message file should be relative, not absolute and contain a leading ./.